-This article describes how to use the Filter Based Feature Selection module in Azure Machine Learning Studio (classic), to identify the columns in your input dataset that have the greatest predictive power.
+This article describes how to use the Filter Based Feature Selection module in Azure Machine Learning designer.
+This module helps you identify the columns in your input dataset that have the greatest predictive power.

-In general, feature selection refers to the process of applying statistical tests to inputs, given a specified output, to determine which columns are more predictive of the output.
-The Filter Based Feature Selection module provides multiple feature selection algorithms to choose from, including correlation methods such as Pearsons's or Kendall's correlation, mutual information scores, and chi-squared values.
-Azure Machine Learning also supports feature value counts as an indicator of information value.
+In general, feature selection refers to the process of applying statistical tests to inputs, given a specified output.
+The goal is to determine which columns are more predictive of the output.
+The Filter Based Feature Selection module provides multiple feature selection algorithms to choose from.
+The module includes correlation methods such as Pearson correlation and chi-squared values.

-When you use the Filter Based Feature Selection module, you provide a dataset, identify the column that contains the label or dependent variable, and then specify a single method to use in measuring feature importance.
+When you use the Filter Based Feature Selection module, you provide a dataset and identify the column that contains the label or dependent variable.
+You then specify a single method to use in measuring feature importance.

 The module outputs a dataset that contains the best feature columns, as ranked by predictive power.
 It also outputs the names of the features and their scores from the selected metric.

-This module for feature selection is called "filter-based" because you use the selected metric to identify irrelevant attributes, and filter out redundant columns from your model.
+This module for feature selection is called "filter-based" because you use the selected metric to find irrelevant attributes.
+You then filter out redundant columns from your model.
 You choose a single statistical measure that suits your data, and the module calculates a score for each feature column.
 The columns are returned ranked by their feature scores.

 By choosing the right features, you can potentially improve the accuracy and efficiency of classification.